adamjgrant/Amadeus/README.md

 # Credits

 [@coreyti](https://github.com/coreyti) for his work on [Emerson](https://github.com/GetEmerson/emerson-rb).
 The data-attribute selection strategy of the selectors is heavily based on his work.
+[@pixeljanitor](https://github.com/pixeljanitor) for his guidance on good formatting for CSS.